NOAKES ‘ENERGISED, WRATHFUL’ AS HPCSA GOES AFTER HIM AGAIN

 - Follow me on Twitter @MarikaSboros

-- I am writing a book with Prof Tim Noakes on the HPCSA trial.
-Publication expected later this year.
+- I am writing a book with Prof Tim Noakes on the HPCSA trial against.
+Publication is expected later this year.

 Eat carbs, low fat I was told and over years suffered metabolic inflammatory cascade with many diseases involved.
 Then I found keto, got educated and empowered and am reversing diabetes, hypertension etc etc etc. The interests behind this must be quacking in their boots to be so set on defending themselves, big money gone bad – again.
 Remember tobacco and it’s defendants?